Heritage, Lineage & Future

 Sites, history & lineage

-What is a place and how can we know it?
-Can we dance the outdoors - dance the smells of the ocean, feel a forest become as ancient as the ocean cliffs?
-Through time and by experience of place a deep knowing an enlivened sense of belonging arises.
-So begins a dialogue with one’s locale - breathing in the space, sensing the architecture, absorbing into the living body.
+What is a place, & how can we know it?
+Can we dance a dance of the outdoors, the smell of the ocean, or the feel of a forest?
+Can we become as ancient as ocean cliffs or walk the steps of our forebears?
+Through time & experience of a place, a deep knowing & enlivened sense of belonging arises, & we begin a dialogue with one’s locale - breathing in the space, sensing the architecture, & absorbing Place into our living tissues of our body.

 ACKNOWLEDGEMENTS